New Year, New … Refrigerator?

-Just how often do you really think about your refrigerator?
+Just how often do you think about your refrigerator?
 Outside of opening it to grab some munchies or filling your glass with ice, probably not much.
-It’s basically hiding in plain sight … that is, until things don’t seem as cold as they usually are, the icemaker jams up or the whole thing stops working outright.
+It’s hiding in plain sight … that is, until things don’t seem as cold as they usually are, the icemaker jams up, or the whole thing stops working outright.

-If you’ve had yours for a long time, it’s times like these that make you stop and wonder: Is this a minor issue, or is it time to think about getting a new refrigerator?
+If you’ve had yours for a long time, it’s times like these that make you stop and wonder: Is this a minor issue, or is it time to consider getting a new refrigerator?
 And how long should a refrigerator last, anyway?

 Like all appliances, the occasional repair or service call is to be expected.
-Otherwise, refrigerators are generally built to last a long time at least 12 years on average.1 So if you’ve had yours for that long (or longer), it’s safe to say it probably is.
+Do you want to know how long a fridge should last you before replacing it?
+Refrigerators are generally built to last at least 12 years on average.
+So if you’ve had yours for that long (or longer), it’s safe to say it probably is.
 That may not be good news for your family budget; refrigerators are expensive, after all!